William Coltman: Military Medal

 The Military Medal (MM) is gazetted when awarded but no citation is given.
 Coltman was still a private at the time of this award.
 The award was made for rescuing a wounded officer from no man's land in February 1917.
 The officer had been commanding a wiring party during a misty night.
 The mist cleared and the party found themselves under fire, the officer was wounded in the thigh and Coltman immediately went out to bring the man in.

 Bar to the MM

 The second award of the MM was gazetted in August 1917.
 This award was for conduct behind the front lines in June 1917 and covered three separate instances of gallantry in a short period in June 1917.
 On 6 June an ammunition dump was hit by mortar fire causing several casualties, Coltman took responsibility for removing Verey lights from the dump.
 The following day he took a leading role in tending men injured when the company headquarters was mortared.
 A little over a week later, a trench tunnel collapsed trapping a number of men.
 Coltman organised a rescue party to dig the trapped men out.

 Other awards

-Prior to any of his decorations Coltman was Mentioned in Despatches for his work.
+Prior to any of his decorations Coltman was mentioned in dispatches for his work.